Sister Gets Jealous When Her Brother Doesn't Get As Excited About Her New Pup As He Was With Their Newborn Nephew

 No matter how frustrated the younger sister gets, though, her brother refuses to encourage her behavior

-This entire situation is just baffling for so many reasons.
+This whole situation is pretty baffling.
 First off, who would demand someone to fly across the country just to meet their new puppy?
 And second, why is the younger sister demanding all these things of her brother?

 Is she jealous of the attention the new baby is getting?
 Is she even going to take care of the puppy?